shchauh/dapr-workshop/README.md

  - Visual studio code or visual studio
  - Docker and containers

+## What you will learn during this workshop
+- Learn about Dapr
+- Setup a development environment for using Dapr (self-hosted mode)
+- Implement different scenarios like state management, service to service invocation, pub-sub, distributed tracing.

 ## Dapr
 Microservices applications are a type of "ditributed systems".
 Microservices applications are composed of a number of small services communicating with each other with standerd protocols like http or gRpc over well defined interfaces.
 These services can be stateless or stateful.